implicit-invocation/jbump/README.md

 ## Features
 - Simple, fast, and accurate collisions in a lightweight package
+- Avoids tunneling with fast AABB calculation
 - User has complete control over the movement and physics of entities
 - Can be used for Android, iOS (robovm), and desktop Java applications
 - Multiple instances can run on different threads (for server side simulation)
 - Entities can be repositioned and resized during the simulation without errors

 ![Tile](images/tile.gif?raw=true "tile")

+### Use jbump for...
+* Tile based games
+* Games that entities can be mostly represented by axis-aligned rectangles
+* Top-Down Adventures, Shoot 'Em Ups, Tournament Fighters, and Platfromers

+### Do not use jbump for...
+* Games that require polygon collision detection
+* Realistic physics simulations and multiple fast moving objects colliding against each other
+* Simulations where the order in which the collisions are resolved isn't known.

 ## Installation